Testing for people with coronavirus symptoms

 You must have a confirmed appointment and an email confirmation with a QR code or booking number before you attend.

 Who can get a COVID-19 test?

-Everyone with symptoms of COVID-19 is now eligible to be tested.
+Everyone with symptoms of COVID-19 can book a free PCR test.
 Symptoms include a high temperature, a new continuous cough or fever or a loss or a change in your sense of smell or taste.

 If you get any of these symptoms, you should book a test as soon as possible and you and your household should follow NHS guidelines on self-isolation.

 By getting tested as soon as you have symptoms, you can help stop the spread of the virus and help keep your family, friends and the whole community safe.

 If you test positive for COVID-19, you must self-isolate, that means stay at home, for 10 days from when your symptoms started.
 You can find guidance on how to self isolate on the NHS website.